LaurinSorgend/letterbox-map/README.md

 - [matplotlib](https://matplotlib.org/stable/install/index.html)
 - [pandas](https://pandas.pydata.org/docs/getting_started/install.html)
 - tmdbv3api `pip install tmdbv3api`
-- You will have to create a TMDB Account and register for a [API Key](https://www.themoviedb.org/settings/api) (Because letterboxd doesn't have an open API so I need to get the origin country Data from TMDB).
+- You will have to create a TMDB Account and register for a [API Key](https://www.themoviedb.org/settings/api) (Because letterboxd doesn't have an open API so I need to get the origin country data from TMDB).

 ### Usage
 1. Clone the repository.
-2. Replace `'YOUR_TMDB_API_KEY'` with your tmdb api key.
+2. Replace `'YOUR_TMDB_API_KEY'` in `main.py` with your tmdb api key.
 3. Export your data from [letterbox](https://letterboxd.com/settings/data/).
 4. Use 7-Zip to unpack the Zip.
 5. Copy the `ratings.csv` to Folder of the cloned repositry.